psychopy/psychojs_testing/README.md

 <div id='handling-network-time-outs'></div>

 ## Handling network time-outs
-BrowserStack's open source subscription allows for 5 instances to run simultaneously, as can be specified in `wdio.conf.js` via `maxInstances`.
+BrowserStack's open source subscription allows for 5 instances to run simultaneously, as can be specified in `wdio.conf.cjs` via `maxInstances`.
 However, due to network hickups, requests from the testing script may arrive at the BroswerStack server; acknowledgment of the request not being received by the testing script; being resent; and thus exceeding BrowserStack's limit of 5 instances.
 I found that setting `maxInstances` to 3 is a relatively safe number for preventing this issue.

 <div id='speeding-up-testruns'></div>

 ## Speeding up testruns
 There are two factors that can cause PsychoJS test-runs to be relatively slow: Firstly, tests that require precise pointer interactions need to be preceded by a calibration procedure.
 Secondly, for each spec file, WebdriverIO starts up a separate session.
 Starting up a new session can take a while, especially on mobile devices.
-To speed up test-runs, tests are bundled into a single spec file called `test/specs/all_tests.js`.
+To speed up test-runs, tests are bundled into a single spec file called `test/specs/all_tests.cjs`.
 This spec file first executes the calibration procedure, then executes each test, by calling each function specified in `SharedBehaviors.tests` with the calibration results as its first argument.
 This is the default behavior of `e2e_robot`.

 <div id='generating-and-parsing-test-logs'></div>